-Advances in Social Science, Education and Humanities Research

-## edition 1

 Advances in Social Science, Education and Humanities Research is an open access proceedings series, meaning that all articles are immediately and permanently free to read, download, copy & distribute under the terms of the applicable end-user license (refer to the Copyright & End-User License section on this page for further details).
 The online publication of each proceedings is sponsored by the conference organizers and hence no additional publication fees are required.

 The copyright of all articles published in this series remains with the Authors, i.e. Authors retain full ownership of their article.
 Permitted third-party reuse of the open access articles is defined by the applicable Creative Commons (CC) end-user license which is accepted by the Authors upon submission of their paper.
 All articles in Advances in Social Science, Education and Humanities Research are published under the CC BY-NC 4.0 license, meaning that end users can freely share an article (i.e. copy and redistribute the material in any medium or format) and adapt it (i.e. remix, transform and build upon the material) on the condition that proper attribution is given (i.e. appropriate credit, a link to the applicable license and an indication if any changes were made; all in such a way that does not suggest that the licensor endorses the user or the use) and the material is only used for non-commercial purposes.
-For more information, please refer to the Open Access and User Licenses section in the Atlantis Press Open Access & Article Sharing policy.
+For more information, please refer to the OA licensing and copyright section in the Springer Nature Open Access Policies for books.

 All proposals for proceedings to be published in this series are first evaluated by a Series Editor(s) and/or a scientific evaluation committee consisting of senior researchers in the relevant field.
-If accepted, the peer review process for the individual articles within each proceedings is under the responsibility of the conference organizers and the Guest Editors of each volume.
-For more information, please refer to the individual proceedings page and/or the conference website for details.
+If accepted, the peer review process for the individual articles within each proceedings is under the responsibility of the conference organizers and the Guest Editors of each volume, who are committed to conducting the peer review in line with international scientific standards.
+The Series Editor(s) subsequently also perform(s) a final check of the scientific quality of the accepted papers before the articles are released for publication.
+For more information, please refer to the individual proceedings page and/or the conference website.